-The African penguin can often be heard making a loud donkey-like braying noise, which is how they received the name “jackass penguin.”
+The African penguin can often be heard making a loud donkey-like braying noise.

 It’s true!
 They’re the only species of penguin in Africa, but the black-footed penguin lives in colonies on 24 islands between Namibia and Port Elizabeth, Africa.
 New colonies have also been established on the African mainland along the coast of the Western Cape Province in South Africa.
 The climate there is very similar to that of Indiana, with warm summers and cold winters.